![]() |

 Part 1 |

 A typical paper-backed sheet is made from several sequential veneers.
-This creates a repetition of pattern across the full size sheet.
+This creates a repetitive pattern across the full size sheet.
 Some users do not like the this look since it can make a panel look a bit fake.
 A plank matched paper-backed veneer solves this problem.
 It is made from individual veneers from different logs of the same species which creates a look of solid lumber more so that any other type of veneer lay up.
 This type of veneer can be difficult to find but they are available at VeneerSupplies.com in the "Paper-Backed Veneer" category.

 Generally speaking, the actual wood part of a paper-backed veneer is .015" but the thickness can vary based on the amount of finish sanding done at the factory.
 The factory sands each veneer sheet until it is perfectly smooth.